My Five Careers: A Memoir

 About the author:

-Following careers in clinical psychology, social work, teaching at the University of Pennsylvania, and writing, Joe's last job (age 80-88) was developing programs for the world-class Peabody Essex Museum.
-Throughout his life Joe has consistently found every end was also a beginning.
+Following careers in clinical psychology, social work, teaching at the University of Pennsylvania, and developing programs for the world-class Peabody Essex Museum writing (age 80-88), Joe's last job was completing his memoirs.

 HeartStudio Books is a registered trade name of The Heart Studio, LLC